Have you heard that skin cancer is on the rise?

 Depending upon your child’s age, there are a few precautions you should take.

-When your baby is 6 months or older, you need to be especially careful near the eyes.
-Babies are constantly rubbing and touching their faces and if your child gets sunscreen on her hand while touching her face, she could easily rub it into her eyes.
+- When your baby is six months or older, you need to be especially careful near the eyes.
+Babies are continually rubbing and touching their faces, and if your child gets sunscreen on her hand while touching her face, she could easily rub it into her eyes.
 That can sting.

 If you aren’t vigilant about re-applying your sunscreen when you should or if you aren’t a fan of putting so many chemicals on your body, you can still block harmful rays with your clothes.